kazuto-nishimori/Open-Source-GIS/lab9/index.md

 ```
 </details>

-Then the `Kernel Density Estimation` algorithm is found under processing toolbox.
+The `Kernel Density Estimation` algorithm is found under processing toolbox.
 Running this with radius 100km and pixel size 500 meters produced a usable heatmap.
-I decided to overlay this with state borders.
-I isolated the borders with the following command:
+I decided to overlay this with state borders for clarity.
+I isolated the borders in SQL from the Eastern counties layer with the following command:
 <details><summary>Show Code </summary>

 ``` sql